Charities that support, and provide advice and information to those affected by sight loss:

 VICTA Parent Portal –www.victaparents.org.uk

-Launching on Monday 21st October 2019.
-The VICTA Partent Portal is a one stop information hub for all parents and carers raising a child with a visual impairment.
+The VICTA Parent Portal is a one stop information hub for all parents and carers raising a child with a visual impairment.
 The site houses a wealth of information and personal stories and can also signpost you to many other organsiations out there who can help.

 This organisation also have a Parent Network Facebook page which can allow you to ‘meet’ other parents online, seek advice about specific issues, share personal experiences and assist with generating solutions. facebook.com/VICTAUK/

 The Definitive Guide to Accessible & Responsive Street Furniture for The Disabled – https://kingswoodstructures.co.uk/guide-to-accessible-street-furniture/

 This guide offers plenty of helpful information such as;

 • An overview of how good street furniture design and public infrastructure planning, as well as careful consideration of accessibility needs, can significantly improve the lives of people with disabilities.

 • Important facts and figures about disability and accessibility.

 • Insights into laws such as the Equality Act of 2010 and recent developments in accessible planning from both the public and private sector.